coder/docs/environments/workspaces-as-code/syntax.md

 ### workspace.configure.start

-A list of commands to run every time an environment is started.
+A list of commands to run every time an environment is built.

 ### workspace.configure.start[*].command